loborover/LARS/VBA/Original.md

 Private Target_WorkSheet As New Worksheet
 Private PrintArea As Range ' 모듈내 프린트영역
 Private Brush As New Painter
-Private Title As String, wLine As String
-Private vCFR As Collection ' Columns For Report
+Private Title As String, wLine As String, vDate As String Private vCFR As Collection ' Columns For Report

 Public Sub Read_DailyPlan(Optional Handle As Boolean, Optional ByRef Target_Listview As ListView)